ibm-cloud-docs/dr-automation-powervs/activity-tracker-events.md

 ## 4. Power Virtual Server Events

-For DR automation, these events provide control over virtual server instances, allowing administrators to start, stop, or capture snapshots for recovery purposes.
+For {{site.data.keyword.DR_short}}, these events provide control over virtual server instances, allowing administrators to start, stop, or capture snapshots for recovery purposes.

 | **Action**                         | **Description**                                       |
 |------------------------------------|-------------------------------------------------------|
 | `dr-instance.start`                | Starts a virtual server instance for failover.        |
 | `dr-instance.stop`                 | Stops an instance that is no longer required.         |
 | `dr-instance.snapshot`             | Captures a snapshot of an instance for backup.        |
+{: caption="List of events: Power Virtual Server" caption-side="bottom"}

 **Example Use Case**
 During a failover drill, an administrator can issue `dr-instance.start` to activate all necessary instances in the backup environment.
 Additionally, `dr-instance.snapshot` can be used to capture a real-time backup.